Last edited: August 30, 2017

 1920 x 1080p:

 Tomb Raider is another beautiful game, with detailed environments and textures.
 The various in-game physics (Lara’s hair, rain, wind, etc.) are complex enough to warrant a game benchmark for this PC.
 We found that at both 1366 x 768p and 1920 x 1080p, SkyTech’s desktop was able to play on Ultra with ease.

 Why it’s our pick for best gaming PC under $600:

 The $600 desktop budget gives us a little more flexibility for options to consider.
 The SkyTech Archangel wins among all computers at this price range because of the GTX 750Ti card it comes with.

 It was able to play games released from 2013 onwards at high graphical settings and 1080p resolutions.
 Expect most games you come across to perform the same.

 Best gaming PC under $700: CybertronPC Rhodium 950 X8

 Stretch your budget a little bit, and you could squeeze out more power.
-The Rhodium 950 X8 has the AMD FX-8300 3.3 Ghz octa-core processor installed.
+The Rhodium 950 X8 has the AMD FX-8300 3.3 Ghz octa-core processor installed, which has become one of our favorite affordable processors for gaming of all time.
 For the graphics card, you get the GTX 1050, which has 2 GB of GDDR5 memory.
 To finish off the specs, it also comes with 16 GB of DDR3 RAM, a 1 TB hard drive, and plenty of expansion bays around the tower.
 The power supply unit is 500 watts.